Machaba Camp was opened in 2013 ...

 Machaba Camp: Our full report

-At the back of each tent is the en-suite bathroom, complete with indoor and outdoor showers, his-and-hers washbasins and a flushing toilet in a separate ‘cubicle’.
-There are two large mirrors over each sink and complimentary toiletries come as standard.
-There’s a shelving unit to the side of the bathroom which houses the washing basket, a small safe for valuables and some room and body spray to keep the bugs away.
+At the back of each tent, the en-suite bathroom comes with indoor and outdoor showers, his and hers washbasins beneath large hanging mirrors, and a flushing toilet in a separate 'cubicle'.
+Complimentary toiletries are provided, and a shelving unit houses a washing basket, a small safe for valuables and both room and body sprays to keep the bugs away.

 Accessible by: Fly-and-Transfer